Data processing agreement

 The following categories of Personal Data may be processed:

-Account dataEmail address, display name, profile pictureRegional database
+Account dataEmail address, display name, profile picture, account membership metadataRegional database

-Generation dataText prompts, provider parameters, output file URLsRegional database and storage
+Generation dataPrompts, model parameters, generation state, provider metadata, output referencesRegional database and storage

-API key databcrypt-hashed key values, key scopes, allowed IP ranges, usage log entriesRegional database
+API key databcrypt-hashed key values, key prefixes, scopes, allowed IP ranges, usage logsRegional database

-Webhook dataAES-256-GCM encrypted secrets, delivery log entriesRegional database
+Webhook dataAES-256-GCM encrypted secrets, webhook configuration, delivery logs, DLQ recordsRegional database

-Billing dataPayment processor reference, subscription record, credit ledger entriesRegional database + Stripe
+Billing dataPayment processor references, subscriptions, invoices, credit ledger entries, credit-pack purchasesRegional database + Stripe

-Consent recordsCookie consent state, GDPR consent choicesRegional database
+Consent recordsCookie consent state and privacy choicesRegional database

-Request metadataSHA-256 hashed IP addresses, user-agent strings, endpoint, HTTP status codeRegional database
+Request metadataSHA-256 hashed IP addresses, user-agent strings, endpoints, HTTP status codes, request timingRegional database

-Account deletion audit logSHA-256 hashed email, deletion timestampRegional database
+Account deletion audit logSHA-256 hashed email, deletion timestamp, deletion metadataRegional database

 Raw API key values and raw webhook secrets are never stored.
 API keys are hashed using bcrypt.
 Webhook secrets are encrypted using AES-256-GCM before storage.
-IP addresses in request logs are pseudonymized using SHA-256 hashing before storage.
+IP addresses in request logs are pseudonymized using SHA-256 hashing where implemented.

 5.5 Categories of Data Subjects